A Song

-A Song is an in-studio album containing the works of American pop star Neil Sedaka.
+A Song is an album by the American musician Neil Sedaka, released in 1977.
 It was produced by George Martin and released in 1977 on the Elektra label in the US, marking the beginning of Sedaka's association with Elektra, which would run through 1981.
 Outside of the US, A Song was released on the Polydor label.
-After several record labels released bootleg CD's sourced from vinyl pressings over the years, the album was officially remastered and released on CD and digital platforms on November 11th, 2022.
+After several record labels released bootleg CD's sourced from vinyl pressings over the years, the album was officially remastered and released on CD and digital platforms on November 11, 2022.